nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

     value

 Second - object destructuring - allows you to extract values from particular fields in object.
 It is very common in dynamic programming languages such as python.
-Simplest form of destructuring is already supported by nim - tuple unpacking:
+The simplest form of destructuring is already supported by nim - tuple unpacking:

 ```nim
 let (val1, val2) = ("some", 12)